prebid/prebid.github.io/prebid-mobile/pbm-api/ios/code-integration-ios.md

 ### Cocoapods

-If you are not familar with using Cocoapods for dependency management visit their [getting started page](https://guides.cocoapods.org/using/getting-started.html).
+If you are not familiar with using Cocoapods for dependency management visit their [getting started page](https://guides.cocoapods.org/using/getting-started.html).
 Once you have your `Podfile` setup, include the following:

 ```
 target 'MyAmazingApp' do